 We’re living in an age where we are becoming more aware of our own mental health and wellbeing, and furthermore, we are acknowledging the role our dogs play in this.

 We are finding ways for our dogs to take part in more of the activities that we enjoy.
 Dog cafes are popping up everywhere with dog-friendly coffee’s and cakes, Doga classes are advertised alongside regular Yoga, we can buy matching outfits and buy them birthday and Christmas presents.
 We are humanising our dogs more and more each day and yet we still treat them like dogs when it comes to their emotions and behaviour?

 If we had severe anxiety or anger issues we would see a therapist and yet if a dog demonstrates these emotions we just call someone in to train it out of them?
 If our dogs are intelligent emotional beings that we treat as part of the family don’t they deserve the same support as us?

-Our dogs are highly emotional beings and feel all of the same emotions that we do and as a result they often become affected by emotions much in the same way that we do.
-Unfortunately the way that our dogs express how they are feeling is usually through an undesirable behaviour such as barking, whining, growling, chewing etc.
+Our dogs are highly emotional beings and feel all of the same emotions that we do and as a result, they often become affected by emotions much in the same way that we do.
+Unfortunately, the way that our dogs express how they are feeling is usually through undesirable behaviour such as barking, whining, growling, chewing etc.